Title IX Office

 Mt.
 San Jacinto Community College District is committed to providing an academic and work environment free of unlawful sexual harassment and discrimination under federal law, state law, and District policy.

-The Title IX Office provides support, information, and resources to those who experience sex or gender-based misconduct including, but not limited to:
+The Title IX Office provides access to support, information, and resources for those who experience sex or gender-based misconduct including, but not limited to:

 - Sexual harassment

 - Sexual exploitation

 Title IX requires that an educational institution receiving federal funds designate a Title IX Coordinator to oversee the institution’s compliance with federal law.
 The Title IX Coordinator also ensures compliance with California law in accordance with SB 493.